armory/documentation/_spinnaker_user_guides/writing-scripts.md

 ## API docs
-People often ask how they can write scripts and use Spinnaker programatically.
+People often ask how they can write scripts and use Spinnaker programmatically.
 You most certainly can.
 Spinnaker is a collection of subservices that all expose a RESTful API.
 You can see a list (with descriptions) of all of the endpoints by navigating to:

 ```
 http(s)://<your-gate-url>:8084/swagger-ui.html